TheWebScrapingClub/webscraping-from-0-to-hero/Pages/Antibot/Cloudflare.md

 ### Recommended approach to Cloudflare Bot Management
 **BEST CHOICE**: Depends from the configuration of the single website, but [Playwright](https://github.com/reanalytics-databoutique/webscraping-open-doc/blob/main/Pages/Tools/Playwright.md) + [Stealth](https://github.com/reanalytics-databoutique/webscraping-open-doc/blob/main/Pages/Tools/Playwright_stealth.md) are usually enough for scraping.

+A good solution, still to be tested by our side, is to find the IP address of the web server of the target website and then scrape from there.

 ### Reference and interesting links
 [Official web page](https://www.cloudflare.com/en-gb/products/bot-management/)